Dynamical Variational Autoencoders: A Comprehensive Review: State Space Models

 \subsection{Kalman filters}

-Some classical SSMs have been (successfully) used for decades for a wide set of applications.
-For example, when $d_{\myx}$ and $d_{\myz}$ are linear functions of the form:
+Some classical SSMs have been successfully used for decades for a wide set of applications.
+For example, when $d_{\myx}$ and $d_{\myz}$ are linear functions of the form

-where $\mathbf{A}_t$, $\mathbf{B}_t$, $\mathbf{m}_t$, $\boldsymbol{\Lambda}_t$, $\mathbf{C}_t$, $\mathbf{n}_t$, and $\boldsymbol{\Sigma}_t$ are matrices and vectors of appropriate size, the whole SMM turns into a Linear-Gaussian Linear Dynamical System (LG-LDS).
-In that case, the inference, that is the equations for optimal state vector sequence estimation from observed data, has a very popular closed-form inference solution known as the Kalman Filter \citep{moreno2009kalman}.\footnote{The Kalman filter is the solution to inference using past and present observations (outputs and inputs).
-When the complete sequence of observations are used, the solution is the Kalman smoother, also obtainable in closed-form.} We do not present the equations of the Kalman filter here for concision, let us just mention that the inference is a linear form of the observations, and the parameters of this linear form are obtained from the model parameters with basic matrix/vector operations.
+where $\mathbf{A}_t$, $\mathbf{B}_t$, $\mathbf{m}_t$, $\boldsymbol{\Lambda}_t$, $\mathbf{C}_t$, $\mathbf{n}_t$, and $\boldsymbol{\Sigma}_t$ are matrices and vectors of appropriate size, the SMM transforms into a linear-Gaussian linear dynamical system (LG-LDS).
+In this case, the inference has a very popular closed-form solution, known as a \textit{Kalman filter} \citep{moreno2009kalman}.
+More precisely, a Kalman filter is the solution obtained when the past and present observations (outputs and inputs) are used at each time $t$ (i.e., causal inference).
+When a complete sequence of observations is used at each time $t$ (i.e., noncausal inference), the solution is referred to as a \textit{Kalman smoother}, also obtainable in closed form.
+In practical problems, $\myx[1:T]$ is generally noisy, and the terms ``filter'' and ``smoother'' refer to the estimation of a ``clean'' state vector trajectory $\myz[1:T]$ from noisy observed data.

+The Kalman filter is an iterative solution that alternates between a prediction step and an update step.
+The prediction step involves computing the \textit{predictive distribution}, which is the posterior distribution of $\myz[t]$ given the observations up to time $t-1$.
+Starting from the joint distribution of all variables and exploiting the dependencies in the generative model, the predictive distribution can be expressed as (we omit the input $\myu$ for simplicity of presentation)

+The update step involves integrating the new (current) observation $\myx[t]$ using Bayes' rule to obtain the so-called \textit{filtering distribution} (up to some normalizing factor that does not depend on $\myz[t]$):

+The filtering distribution at time $t$ can be computed recursively from the filtering distribution at time $t-1$ (inside the integral).
+In the case of linear-Gaussian generative distributions, the filtering distribution is Gaussian, with parameters that can be computed recursively from the parameters at time $t-1$ and the generative model parameters with basic matrix/vector operations.
+In practice, these parameters are computed in the following two steps: prediction step and update step.
+Finally, the mean vector of the filtering distribution, which is often used as the state estimate, is a linear form of the observation vector.

+In the noncausal case, a similar two-step predictive/update recursive process can be computed, except that the recursion is processed in both forward (causal) and backward (anticausal) directions, leading to the \textit{smoothing distribution}.
+A more detailed presentation of the Kalman filter and Kalman smoother is beyond the scope of the present paper.